A little history

 At 1,000 yards 6.5 mm SAUM has 350 fps more velocity than the 300 win mag and at 500 yards it has 300 fps more velocity then a 300 win mag.
 This shows you that 6.5 mm SAUM is a true performer out to a 1,000 yards

-Abundance of great bullets for the 6.5 mm caliber
+An abundance of great bullets for the 6.5 mm caliber

-There are many companies who manufacture high BC 6.5 mm caliber bullets today.
+There are many companies that manufacture high BC 6.5 mm caliber bullets today.
 The 6.5 mm SAUM benefits from 140 grain and 130 grain bullets because of the higher BC that comes along with these bullets.
-Your choice of bullet should depend on what game you want to hunt or what kind of rifle competition you shoot.
+Your choice of the bullet should depend on what game you want to hunt or what kind of rifle competition you shoot.
 If you are only after a hunting rifle, you should stick with 140 grain bullet.
-There are several manufacturers that build amazing bullets with high ballistic coefficient for these cartridges.
+There are several manufacturers that build amazing bullets with the high ballistic coefficient for these cartridges.
 You can utilize the 130 grain bullet if you would like the recoil to be less and if you will be hunting smaller game like deer and smaller.
-If you are going to hunt larger game such as elk, the 140 grain bullet is important to keep the energy high and still provide a good knock down power.
+If you are going to hunt larger game such as elk, the 140 grain bullet is important to keep the energy high and still provide a good knockdown power.

 Reloading for 6.5 SAUM

 The easy and precise way to get 6.5 mm SAUM brass is to purchase a 7 mm SAUM brass from Norma, Nosler, or Remington and neck it down to the 6.5 mm size.
 The video below explains step by step on how to prepare 6.5 mm SAUM brass.